XiaoMi/themis/readme.md

 The client needs to clean lock if encountering conflict.
 Users can configure the ttl of lock in client-side by 'themis.client.lock.clean.ttl'.
 The default value of this configuration is 0, which means the lock ttl will be decided by the server side configurations.

 Users can configure 'themis.worker.register.class' to 'ZookeeperWorkerRegister' to help resolve conflict faster.
-For details of conflict resolve, please see: [Percolator](http://research.google.com/pubs/pub36726.html).
+For details of conflict resolve, please see: [Percolator](http://research.google.com/pubs/pub36726.html) paper.

 | Key                                        | Description                                        | Default Value        |
 |--------------------------------------------|----------------------------------------------------|----------------------|